keras-team/keras-cv/README.md

 ## Contributors
 If you'd like to contribute, please see our [contributing guide](.github/CONTRIBUTING.md).

+To find an issue to tackle, please check our [call for contributions](.github/CALL_FOR_CONTRIBUTIONS.md).

 Thank you to all of our wonderful contributors!

 <a href="https://github.com/keras-team/keras-cv/graphs/contributors">